junegunn/redis-stat/README.md

 # redis-stat

-A Redis monitoring tool written in Ruby.
+_redis-stat_ is a simple Redis monitoring tool written in Ruby.

-You can monitor Redis servers
+It is based on [INFO](http://redis.io/commands/info) command of Redis, and thus generally won't affect the performance of the Redis instance unlike the other monitoring tools based on [MONITOR](http://redis.io/commands/monitor) command.

-- either with vmstat-like output from terminal
+_redis-stat_ allows you to monitor Redis instances
-- or with the dashboard page in web browser.
+- either with vmstat-like output from the terminal

-(Note: it is highly likely that you are looking for the original [redis-stat](https://github.com/antirez/redis-tools/blob/master/redis-stat.c) included in [redis-tools](https://github.com/antirez/redis-tools) written by the creator of Redis himself.)
+- or with the dashboard page served by its embedded web server.

 ## Installation